-It’s also not unusual for people to be interested in whether your twins are identical–even if they are a boy and a girl.
+Speaking of silly questions, it’s also not unusual for people to be interested in whether your twins are identical–even if they are a boy and a girl.

 So, mamas: it’s up to you.
 Do you want to come up with a few sassy comebacks for the next time someone asks if your twins were conceived through IVF (my personal favorite is, “Why, are you having trouble conceiving?”) or do you want to enlighten them with the facts of the situation?
-Regardless of what you do, you can expect questions like this to keep on coming.
+Regardless of what you do, you can expect silly questions like this to keep on coming.

 Heidi Elliott, mom to five-year-old twins Reed and Larkin says, “The question I always get is: “Do twins run in your family?”
 Her response?
 “No, but they run in my doctor’s office!”